cn0047/stash/ed/db/mongodb/README.md

 To represent tree data structure in mongo use linking.

 What information embed in which collection depends on:
-* frequency of access data (books or authors)
+* frequency of access data (books or authors).
-* size of items (especially when document larger 16Mb)
+* size of items (especially when document larger 16Mb).
-* atomicity of data
+* atomicity of data.

 ````js
 // Model Tree Structures with Parent References